-The European Investment Bank offers summer jobs to students and internships to university graduates.
+The European Investment Bank offers internships to university graduates.
 The European Investment Bank (EIB) is the European Union’s financing institution.
 Its task is to contribute towards the integration, balanced development and economic and social cohesion of the Member Countries.

 The departments of the EIB take on well-qualified trainees on an ad-hoc basis to carry out a one to five-month traineeship following a defined trainee programme, mainly in areas of finance, audit, economy, engineering and the general secretariat.